Tesco readies India's first foreign supermarket investment

 Recently world No. 1 Wal-Mart Stores Inc (WMT.N) called off its Indian wholesale joint venture with Bharti Enterprises, citing unfriendly regulations.

-Tesco plans to invest in Star Bazaar's stores in the western state of Maharashtra and neighboring Karnataka.
+Tesco plans to invest in Star Bazaar's stores in the western state of Maharashtra and neighbouring Karnataka.
 Star Bazaar currently runs 16 stores in southern and western India.

 "We have been working with the Tata Group in India for over five years," said a Tesco spokesman.
 "We are submitting an application to the Government of India which, if successful, would allow us to enter into a joint venture with Trent Hypermarket Ltd."